ivanolmo/fsnd-trivia-project/API_Doc.md

 The Trivia API is based on REST principles.
 Each endpoint returns JSON formatted data, and currently requires no authentication.

-The API is hosted locally, and its base address is http://localhost:3000.
+The API is hosted locally, and it's base address is http://localhost:3000.

 ## Error handling
 Errors are returned as a JSON object, and are formatted as follows: